People who saw Roadshows were the Luckiest People...

 Funny Luck: Streisand won an Academy Award for Best Actress, tied with Katharine Hepburn for THE LION IN WINTER.
 Interestingly, Streisand was already a member of the Academy, and voted for herself.
 If she hadn't, only Hepburn would have won.

 Funny Kid: When FUNNY GIRL premiered as a roadshow in Syracuse, NY, it opened at a brand-new prestige twin theatre, right next to STAR!
-On a Sunday matinee at intermission, a theatre-obsessed kid bought the ($1) souvenir book, and struck up a conversation with the ticket-taker, who offered the kid a look at the projection booth.
-During the entr'acte, the projectionist pointed out which switches to flip, and let the kid dim all the curtain warmers and house lights down.
+On a Sunday matinee at intermission, a kid bought the ($1) souvenir book, and struck up a conversation with the ticket-taker, who offered the kid a look at the projection booth.
+The time came to begin showing the second act.
+During the entr'acte, the projectionist pointed out which switches to flip, and let the kid dim all the curtain warmers and house lights.
 The kid was thrilled to have played a little part in the movie's roadshow presentation, but who could he share that excitement with? ...Until now.

 The premiere of FUNNY LADY at the new Kennedy Center in Washington, D.C., was covered in a TV special called FROM FUNNY GIRL TO FUNNY LADY.
 Host Dick Cavett joked that after FUNNY GIRL, and FUNNY LADY, the next one might be called "Funny Old Crock."
 When Streisand was introduced, she shot back "Funny Grandma, Dick!"
 Asked if she missed the stage, Streisand said she liked that she could entertain people with movies, "while I'm home in the tub."

 While it is an entertaining movie with some nice performances and production values, FUNNY LADY has been much maligned, especially in the 1997 comedy film IN & OUT.
-The protagonist is Howard, a closeted gay teacher played by Kevin Kline, who has made his friends and fiancee watch Streisand movies numerous times.
-Instead of saying "I Do" on the alter, Howard finally comes out.
-His fiancee Emily, played by Joan Cusack howls: "Does anybody here know how many times I had to watch Funny Lady?"
+The protagonist is Howard, a closeted high school teacher played by Kevin Kline, who has made his friends and fiancee watch various Streisand movies numerous times.
+Instead of saying "I Do" on the alter, Howard finally says "I'm gay."
+His fiancee Emily, played by Joan Cusack breaks down and howls: "Does anybody here know how many times I had to watch Funny Lady?"
 Howard says "It was a sequel.
 She was under contract!"
 Emily yells "Fuck Barbra Streisand! - and You!"

 Funny Makeover: The movie was treated to a restoration by Sony Pictures, done over three years, and given limited theatrical release in 2001.
 This new release featured a much improved soundtrack, and was printed in real Technicolor.
-A new poster was created (in an inexplicable monotone) that ended up on the first DVD cover.
+A new poster was created (in an inexplicable pink, silver and white) that ended up on the first DVD and subsequent Blu Ray cover.

-Funny Disc: The FUNNY GIRL DVD hasn't been given the special edition treatment, and, though the cover has been changed, it still has Sony's notoriously unattractive packaging.
-The original trailer, and the new one created for the reissue, are not included, but there are a couple nice production shorts, and the movie looks and sounds pretty good.
-At current prices, it's a good value on Standard DVD, and this is the kind of title they should really dress up for Blu-Ray.
+Funny Disc: Despite it being one of the studios most celebrated and lucrative films, the FUNNY GIRL DVD and Blu Ray have not been given the special edition treatment.
+(Rumor has it that is due to the star having been exhaustively particular over details of previous home video releases, resulting in numerous costly delays and changes).
+The original trailer, and the very impressive new one created for the 2001 theatrical reissue, are not included, but there are a couple nice production shorts, the movie looks and sounds good on DVD and excellent on Blu Ray.
+At current prices, it's a good value, but this is the kind of title they should really have dressed up with extras as a special edition box or digibook.

-Buy FUNNY GIRL and FUNNY LADY CDs and DVDs through Cinema Sightlines Shop
+Buy FUNNY GIRL and FUNNY LADY CDs and DVDs through Cinema Sightlines Amazon Shop

 * Do you know what the other movie is?